sylhare/sylhare.github.io/_posts/2022/2022-10-11-Graphql-and-federation.md

 tags: [graphql]
 ---

 With [Apollo Server], you can create an Apollo Federation for your GraphQL APIs.
 The pre-requisite for [federation] would be to have at least two different GraphQL APIs that you want to advertise under the same url.
 Or if you want to break down a big GraphQL schema into multiple small microservices.

 This feature from Apollo GraphQL federation v1 is for scaling up your APIs, let's review how it works.

-## Callflow
+## Call-flow

 Here is a brief flow chart where we have 3 APIs each having part of the graph defined and exposed.